 Lake Mburo National Park is a paradise for birdwatchers, as it hosts over 350 bird species, including the rare African Finfoot, papyrus yellow warbler, and the shoebill stork.
 Bird enthusiasts will find numerous opportunities to spot and identify various avian species throughout the park.

 The park offers both game drives and walking safaris, allowing visitors to explore the diverse flora and fauna under the guidance of experienced rangers.
-Night drives are also available, giving a chance to observe nocturnal wildlife.
+Night game drives are also available, giving a chance to observe nocturnal wildlife.

 Lake Mburo National Park is one of the most accessible national parks in Uganda.
 It is conveniently located near the highway connecting Kampala to western Uganda, making it an ideal stopover for travelers heading to or from other destinations like Bwindi Impenetrable National Park or Queen Elizabeth National Park.